 The Centre has entered into several interest rate swap contracts in order to manage the interest rate cash flow exposure.
-The Centre has entered into an interest rate swap contract for \$5,698 associated with the energy management loan [note 6[f]] and two interest rate swap contracts for \$2,300 and \$3,900 associated with borrowings for a residential project [note 6[b]].
-The Centre entered into an interest rate swap associated with the execution of a \$33,600 construction facility [note 6[d]] for the Terraces redevelopment project, and also entered into an interest rate swap associated with the secured term credit facility of \$5,822 to discharge existing mortgage related to Apotex facility [note 6[c]].
+The Centre has entered into an interest rate swap contract for \$3,930 associated with the energy management loan [note 6[f]] and an interest rate swap contract for \$3,900 associated with borrowings for a residential project [note 6[b]].
+The Centre entered into an interest rate swap associated with the execution of a \$33,045 construction facility [note 6[d]] for the Terraces redevelopment project, and also entered into an interest rate swap associated with the secured term credit facility of \$5,683 to discharge existing mortgage related to Apotex facility [note 6[c]].
 These contracts have the effect of converting the floating rate of interest on these borrowings to a fixed rate.